 Amniotic bands are thought to be caused by damage to a part of the placenta called the amnion (or amniotic membrane).
 The placenta carries blood to a baby still growing in the womb.
 Damage to the placenta can prevent normal growth and development.

-Damage to the amnion may produce fiber-like bands that can trap parts of the developing baby.
+Damage to the amnion may produce fiber-like bands that can trap or compress parts of the developing baby.
 These bands reduce blood supply to the areas and cause them to develop abnormally.

 - Abnormal gap in the face (if it goes across the face, it is called a cleft)

-- All or part of an arm or leg missing (congenital amputation)
+- All or part of a finger, toe, arm or leg missing (congenital amputation)